dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

 Caeser done crossed the Rubicon, huh?

 > You know what they say about the Rubicon, right?
 Once you go whack,
-> you never go back
+> you never go back.

 The Rubicon was the river in Rome for which a law declared their military must never cross or tyranny would ensue.
 The American